California Psalms

 4

-29 But until I find a thesis for the rules,
+29 But until I’ve come to comprehend the rules,

 on the bustling freeway!